missystar/Went/User-Guide.md

 ---

-# Silent SMS Interception
+# Special SMS Interception

+I'm sure you already know the normal SMS you receive from friends and family once in a while.
+But in fact, there are two other types of SMS which AIMSICD aims to intercept and wanr you about.
+Here's a short explanation:

+##### Class0 / Flash SMS / Popup SMS / Alert SMS

+This type of SMS indicates that this message is to be displayed on the MS immediately and a message delivery report is to be sent back to the SC.
+The message does not have to be saved in the MS or on the SIM card (unless selected to do so by the mobile user).
+This type of SMS is not necessarily dangerous.

+##### Type0 / Silent SMS / Stealth SMS / Ping SMS

+This type of SMS is specified in GSM 03.40 as follows: A short message type 0 indicates that the ME must acknowledge receipt of the short message but may discard its contents.
+This is type of SMS can be dangerous.

-Law enforcement agencies are very often sending out so-called "silent SMS" ([see this German article](http://www.heise.de/newsticker/meldung/Zoll-BKA-und-Verfassungsschutz-verschickten-2010-ueber-440-000-stille-SMS-1394593.html)) which do not show up on a display of a target device, nor trigger any acoustical signal when received.
+Law enforcement agencies are very often sending out these "Silent SMS" ([see this German article](http://www.heise.de/newsticker/meldung/Zoll-BKA-und-Verfassungsschutz-verschickten-2010-ueber-440-000-stille-SMS-1394593.html)) which do not show up on a display of a target device, nor trigger any acoustical signal when received.
 But when they are delivered they generate a delivery receipt and, most importantly, are recorded in a data retention database together with the location of a mobile phone which received it.
 There's no need for an IMSI-Catcher then.
 Reliable detection of silent SMS will be trivial to the usefulness of AIMSICD and is still being worked on.

-If AIMSICD intercepts a Silent SMS, you will immediately see an Alert on your screen:
+If AIMSICD intercepts a Flash SMS (Class0), you will immediately see an Alert on your screen:

 ![SilentSMS-Alert](https://raw.githubusercontent.com/SecUpwN/Android-IMSI-Catcher-Detector/master/SCREENSHOTS/SilentSMS-Alert.png)

 Additionally, AIMSICD will show the following notification about the Interception in your notification bar:

 ![SilentSMS-Notification](https://raw.githubusercontent.com/SecUpwN/Android-IMSI-Catcher-Detector/master/SCREENSHOTS/SilentSMS-Notification.png)

+**When AIMSICD is able to detect Type0 (the dangerous SMS), a description will follow here.**

 ##### Self-Test through using HushSMS